Cherry Drummond, 16th Baroness Strange: Writing

-Strange wrote several romantic novels under the pen name "Cherry Evans", including Love From Belinda (1960), Lalage in Love (1962), Creatures Great and Small (1968) and Love Is For Ever (1988).
-As Cherry Drummond, she also wrote The Remarkable Life of Victoria Drummond - Marine Engineer, a biography of an intrepid aunt, Victoria Drummond, a goddaughter of Queen Victoria who was an engineer for 40 years from 1922, including with the Blue Funnel Line.
+Strange wrote several romantic novels under the pen name "Cherry Evans", including Love from Belinda (1960), Lalage in Love (1962), Creatures Great and Small (1968) and Love Is for Ever (1988).
+As Cherry Drummond, she wrote The Remarkable Life of Victoria Drummond – Marine Engineer, a biography of her aunt, Victoria Drummond, the first woman marine engineer in the UK, sailed as an engineer for 40 years and received awards for bravery under enemy fire during World War II as an engineering officer in the British Merchant Navy.